OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	See PII Subject in in ISO/IEC 29100:2011

 * **Explicit Consent**
+	 referrs to expliitly refering to an authoritative referce so that consent can explicitlt references.
-	also referred to as express consent, refers to the legal requirements for explicit and unambiguous consent as stated in notice and consent requiremens detailed by regulations.
+(( note : to as express consent, refers to the legal requirements for explicit and unambiguous consent as stated in notice and consent requiremens detailed by regulations. )

 * **Grantee**
 	also referred to as the data subject for compliance conformance, the Grantee refers to the individual, or person acting on behalf of the grantor, who is provisioning consent.